-The Baby Down Sweater has a polyester shell that is insulated with warm, compressible 600-fill-power Traceable Down (duck down traced from parent farm to apparel factory to help ensure the birds that supply it are not force-fed or live-plucked) and layers easily for warmth in colder conditions.
+The Baby Down Sweater has a polyester shell that is insulated with warm, compressible 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products) and layers easily for warmth in colder conditions.

 - Full-length zipper with wind flap and reflective webbing pull; zipper garage protects chin

 - Two zippered handwarmer pockets with reflective webbing pulls